maxkatzmann/Hipe/README.md

 # Notes
 * The blue point at the center represents the origin of the hyperbolic plane
 * New circles are black and have the same size as the last circle that was edited
-* Trying to add an edge between two already connected points will remove the edge
+* Trying to add an edge between two already connected points wil
 * When using `S` or `I` a folder called `output` will be created where HyperVis was launched.
 The drawing will be saved as SVG or Ipe file using the current timestamp as filename.

 # Known Issues